tom-seddon/beeb_test_os/README.md

-Test OS for diagnosing problems with BBC B/B+.
+Test OS for diagnosing basic problems with BBC B/B+.
+Tests the 32 KB of main RAM that the OS needs to boot.
+Also exercises the system VIA to a limited extent.

-May also work on Master 128/Master Compact.

 # Build